Home » Cookies » Candy Corn Shortbread Cookies

 Candy Corn Shortbread

-Candy Corn is the iconic halloween symbol for candy!
+Candy Corn is the iconic Halloween symbol for candy!
 But have you ever seen candy corn shaped shortbread?
 These super cute cookies are not only full of buttery deliciousness, are fun to make but also make cute halloween gift bags or treats!

 • Author: Alie Romano